kiromiaw/sugarchat_backend/README.md

 npm run dev
 ```

-it's missing a few things like read ticks, sending attachments, and most importantly an interface to use it all.
+it's missing a few things like read ticks, sending attachments.
 all of the requests should be done in the terminal, like this
 ```bash
 curl -X PUT http://[SUGARCHAT BACKEND]:1300/users/ -H "Content-Type: application/json" -d '{"username":"[USERNAME]","password":"[PASSWORD]","displayName":"[DISPLAYNAME]"}'